 There are a variety of research opportunities for undergraduate students at the University of Michigan.
-In fact, approximately 150 undergraduate students research on EECS faculty projects in a typical year; many of these are paid positions.
+In fact, approximately 150 undergraduate students do research with EECS faculty in a typical year.
+Many of these are paid positions.
 Below you will find some of the research opportunities open to undergraduate students.
 Note that students cannot receive credit *and* pay for an undergraduate research opportunity.

 Directed Study / Independent Research Projects (EECS 399 & EECS 499)